mauriziokovacic/Interviews/Questions/Questions.md

 ```

 ## Answer
+The code will compile.
+However, it will cause a runtime error due to dereferencing a null pointer `d` when trying to assign `54` to it.

 #
 ## Question
-Given the Object class belowm and taking into account the RVO (Return Value Optimization), describe what it is going to be printed out at run-time.
+Given the Object class below and taking into account the RVO (Return Value Optimization), describe what it is going to be printed out at run-time.
 ```
 #include <iostream>